Equity and Inclusion at Greater Public

 • Greater Public’s workforce has historically included many independent contractors.
 This practice advantaged individuals with sources of financial stability outside of contract employment.

-We are assessing whether or not our compensation and benefits structures are applied fairly between current contractors and staff.
+We assessed our compensation and benefits structures to ensure they are applied fairly between current contractors and staff.
 In advance of posting another contract position, we will examine the barriers to access that such a position structure might create.

 • Greater Public has historically hired staff based on expertise as defined by dominant practices in our industry.
 This has advantaged long-time industry fundraising practitioners, and those with industry-generated credentials.